222093271/sit737-2025-prac9p/README.md

   failureThreshold: 3
 ```

-* **Liveness Probe** ensures that the application is not stuck or unresponsive.
-If the check fails three consecutive times, Kubernetes restarts the container.
+Liveness Probe: It verifies that the application is never stuck or dead.
+If the check fails three times consecutively, Kubernetes is going to restart the container.

-* **Readiness Probe** ensures the application is ready to accept traffic.
-Until the check succeeds, the pod is excluded from the service endpoint list.
+Readiness Probe: It attests that this is the status of the application with respect to receiving and serving requests.
+The pod stays outside of the service endpoint list until the check succeeds.

-This mechanism maintains high availability and resilience of the application within the Kubernetes cluster.
+This way, the application will always be highly available and resilient in the Kubernetes cluster.

 ![alt text](/Screenshots/HealthChecks.png)

 ### MongoDB Atlas Monitoring

-MongoDB Atlas provides a comprehensive dashboard to monitor the health of the hosted registerdb cluster.
-The "Metrics" tab gives real-time performance graphs categorized by nodes, covering key aspects like connections, operation throttling, throughput, query execution, and command activity.
+MongoDB Atlas delivers a wide range of dashboards for monitoring the health of your hosted `registerdb` cluster.
+On the “Metrics” tab, users get live graphs that are ordered by nodes, also showing highly important details, such as connection activity, throttled operations, data throughput, query execution, and command operations.

 ![alt text](/Screenshots/AtlasMetrics.jpg)